Tangomarkkinat: Tango Royals

 The tango singing competition is open to both men and women.
 In 1985 and 1986 just one winner was chosen, and the winners in both years were men.
 In 1987 it was decided that a male and a female winner would be chosen.
 The selection process starts with heats held all over Finland.
 Until 1991 ten finalists (5 men and 5 women) were sent to Seinäjoki, where 2 men and 2 women were eliminated in the televised "semifinal final" on the Friday of the Tangomarkkinat.
-On the Saturday, on the "final final", the Tango King and Queen were chosen, the runners-up being Princes and Princesses.
+On the Saturday, in the "final final", the Tango King and Queen were chosen, the runners-up being Princes and Princesses.
 Since 1992 a semifinal has been held in Raisio, near Turku, where 20 semifinalists are reduced to 10.
 This too is televised.
 Since 2002 the Raisio judges have chosen 12 finalists, from whom the viewers vote for their 10 favourites.
 The tangos which the competitors will sing are allocated by lot.

 In 2007 the final was revamped.
 Only 2 men and 2 women are chosen on the Friday.
 On Saturday each must sing one classic and one modern tango; and furthermore the two men and the two women sing a modern tango in duet.
 One of the modern tangos used in 2007 was Takes Two to Tango, written in English by Jari Sillanpää for the 2004 Eurovision Song Contest and translated into Finnish for the Tangomarkkinat.

 In 2009 it was announced that only one Tango Royal, who could be a man or a woman, would be appointed.
 The public would be allowed to vote in both the final and the semifinal.
 From 2013 onwards both Tango King and Tango Queen have again been chosen.

 Dance halls and other venues book the winners of the competition months in advance, so whoever does win gets a ready booked up tour.
 They also get a recording contract and are expected to attend the three following Tangomarkkinat festivals.

 Famous tango royals include Arja Koriseva, Jari Sillanpää, Sauli Lehtonen, Saija Varjus, Erika Vikman, Eija Kantola, Mira Kunnasluoto, Kaija Lustila and Kaija Pohjola.
 The youngest was Heidi Kyrö, aged 15, who was Tango Princess in 1993.